nono6493/overlays/README.md

 	* Carnival (Sega/Gremlin) - Original including some elements from the cabinet bezel.
 	* Caveman Ninja (Data East) - Original including some elements from the cabinet bezel.
 	* Centipede (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
+	* Cosmic Guerilla (Universal) - Based on the original cabinet bezel.
 	* Defender (Williams) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Dig Dug (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Donkey Kong (Nintendo) - Based on original overlay created by UDb23. - Contribution from ts-x -